-The Company has federal net operating loss carryforwards of \$340,079 which have expirations between 2021 and 2038 and \$80,101 which has no expiration as a result of the Tax Reform Act.
-The Company has state and local net operating loss carryforwards of \$260,924 with varying expirations from 2020 to 2040.
+The Company has federal net operating loss carryforwards of \$339,699 which have expirations between 2021 and 2037 and \$116,485 which has no expiration.
+The Company has state and local net operating loss carryforwards of \$301,983 with varying expirations from 2021 to 2040.
 A portion of the Company's federal and state net operating loss carryforwards are subject to certain limitations under Internal Revenue Code Sections 382 and 383.
-The Company has federal research and development credit carryforwards of \$8,168 which have expirations between 2023 and 2040.
-Additionally, the Company has foreign net operating loss carryforwards of approximately \$42,712 which have expirations between 2020 and 2028.
-On January 1, 2017, the Company adopted ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting" and recognized \$2,816 of previously unrecognized deferred tax assets with a corresponding increase in its valuation allowance.
+The Company has federal research and development credit carryforwards of \$9,365 which have expirations between 2022 and 2040.
+Additionally, the Company has foreign net operating loss carryforwards of approximately \$49,714 which have expirations between 2021 and 2027.
 On January 1, 2019 the Company adopted ASC 842 and recognized \$400 of operating lease liability deferred tax assets and \$400 of offsetting right-of-use asset deferred tax liabilities.

-The Company's 2019, 2018 and 2017 effective income tax rates differ from the federal statutory rate as follows:
+The Company's 2020, 2019 and 2018 effective income tax rates differ from the federal statutory rate as follows: